tashifkhan/GitHub-Stats-API/readme.md

 ## API Documentation

-API documentation is available when the server is running `/`
+- Custom HTML documentation is available at the root endpoint: `/`
+- Interactive Swagger UI documentation is available at: `/docs`
+- Alternative ReDoc documentation is available at: `/redoc`

 ## Error Handling